seqeralabs/tower-cli/USAGE.md

 - Use an existing S3 bucket to store the Nextflow work directory (`--work-dir`)
 - Wait until the compute environment has been successfully created and is ready to use (`--wait`)

-See the [compute environment page](https://docs.seqera.io/platform/latest/compute-envs/overview) for your provider for detailed information on Batch Forge and manual compute environment creation.
+See the [compute environment page][compute-envs] for your provider for detailed information on Batch Forge and manual compute environment creation.

 ### Delete a compute environment